jeffery9/gemini-mcp-tool/docs/usage/commands.md

 Instead of slash commands, you can use natural language:

-- "Use gemini to analyze index.js"
+- "Use qwen to analyze index.js"
-- "Ask gemini to create a test file"
+- "Ask qwen to create a test file"
-- "Have gemini explain this error"
+- "Have qwen explain this error"

+For programming tasks:
+- "Use qwen to generate a React component"
+- "Ask qwen to review this code for security issues"
+- "Have qwen refactor this function to improve readability"
+- "Can qwen explain how this algorithm works?"

 ## File Patterns